Voulk/QE/mistweaver-monk/master-of-harmony/playstyle.md

 Most of the time, you’ll be balancing both healing and damage simultaneously, unless a situation demands full commitment to one or the other.

+### Thunder Focus Tea Usage
+Consuming <WH>Thunder Focus Tea</WH> inside of Mythic+ dungeons will continue to be situational dependent on the scenario you are in, taking <WH>Secret Infusion</WH> into account but there are a few quirks with Vitality and spending the resource.
+- <WH>Rising Sun Kick</WH>—the default choice.
+Additional damage, additional <WH>Ancient Teachings</WH> healing, additional <WH>Chi Harmony</WH> <WH>Renewing Mist</WH>s created through <WH>Rapid Diffusion</WH>.
+  - Do note, if you want to use <WH>Aspect of Harmony</WH> for healing, you run the risk of dumping vitality into damage unintentionally by applying and continually dealing damage into an <WH>Aspect of Harmony DoT</WH>.
+- <WH>Enveloping Mist</WH>—a useful instant heal and application of the <WH>Enveloping Mist</WH> HoT.
+Applies an <WH>Aspect of Harmony HoT</WH> immediately upon healing, creates a new <WH>Chi Harmony</WH> <WH>Renewing Mist</WH> through <WH>Rapid Diffusion</WH>.
+Reduces the risk of vitality dumping into damage.
+- <WH>Expel Harm</WH>—personal defensive, but adds a lot of vitality into your <WH>Aspect of Harmony HoT</WH> even considering overhealing.
+Use this only if you don't have a defensive available and are unable to live a damage instance.
+- <WH>Renewing Mist</WH>—the least used option of the bunch.
+Works great during rot fights to extend the duration of <WH>Renewing Mist</WH> with <WH>Rising Mist</WH>, but does not strengthen your healing as much as Crit and Versatility will through the other <WH>Secret Infusion</WH> buffs.
+- <WH>Vivify</WH>— avoid at all costs.
+Does nothing but makes <WH>Vivify</WH> free and the mastery you gain via <WH>Secret Infusion</WH> is not giving the correct amount currently.

+For the most part, stick with <WH>Enveloping Mist</WH> when you need healing and <WH>Rising Sun Kick</WH> when you'd like to deal damage.

 ## Timeline of Events
 These rotations are not all encapsulating - some are better than others, some are just examples of what you can do to make use of <WH>Aspect of Harmony</WH>.